tdykstra/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/powershell.md

 # Entity Framework Core tools reference - Package Manager Console in Visual Studio

-The EF Core Package Manager Console (PMC) tools run inside of Visual Studio using the [Package Manager Console](https://docs.microsoft.com/nuget/tools/package-manager-console).
+The Package Manager Console (PMC) tools for Entity Framework Core perform design-time development tasks.
+For example, they create migrations, apply migrations, and scaffold a model based on an existing database.
+The commands run inside of Visual Studio using the [Package Manager Console](https://docs.microsoft.com/nuget/tools/package-manager-console).
 These tools work with both .NET Framework and .NET Core projects.

 If you aren't using Visual Studio, we recommend the [EF Core Command-line Tools](dotnet.md) instead.
 The CLI tools are cross-platform and run inside a command prompt.

-## Installing or updating the tools
+## Installing the tools

 The procedures for installing and updating the tools differ between ASP.NET Core 2.1+ and earlier versions or other project types.